 A License to Print Money

-Flipping back to the time when the NES is being developed, President Yamauchi studies the video game crash of 1983-84, and realizes that a big problem was the flooding of the market with inferior product by numerous companies little concerned for quality.
+Flipping back to the time when the NES is being developed, President Yamauchi studies the video game crash of 1983-84 and realizes that a big problem was the flooding of the market with inferior product by numerous companies little concerned for quality.
 To avoid this, Nintendo instigates a strict (some might say, draconian) third-party licensee program, allowing only select developers make games for the NES.
 When you sign up for this program, you play by Nintendo’s rules.
-The company demands a 20 percent royalty on game sales, as well as a manufacturing fee of $14 per cartridge, which Nintendo then farms out at a cost to them of $7 per cartridge.
+The company demands a 20 percent royalty on game sales, and although at first third-party companies are initially allowed to manufacture their own cartridges, Nintendo soon changes the rules.
+They demands that only they may produce the carts, at a manufacturing fee to the licensee of $14 per cartridge, which Nintendo farms out at a cost to them of $7 per cartridge.
 A minimum order for games is 50,000 units in the U.S., paid in advance.
-Licensees are limited to making only 5 NES games per year, and have to hold off on releasing those games on competing systems like Sega’s Master System for two years.
+Licensees are limited to making only 5 NES games per year and have to hold off on releasing those games on competing systems like Sega’s Master System for two years.

 Paying the Price

-Companies agreeing to these conditions do get to put the Nintendo Seal of Quality on their packaging, but Yamauchi has another ace up his sleeve to enforce compliance: every NES has a proprietary chip installed, that must successfully handshake with another chip inside the game cartridge in order for it to function.
+Companies agreeing to these conditions do get to put the Nintendo Seal of Quality on their packaging, but Yamauchi has another Ace up his sleeve to enforce compliance: every NES has a proprietary chip installed, that must successfully handshake with another chip inside the game cartridge in order for it to function.
 Called the 10NES, Lockout or CIC (Checking Integrated Circuit) chip, it is the ultimate gatekeeper to the riches of the vast and growing NES user base.
-Paying the price of admission, game companies Capcom, Bandai, Konami, Taito, Namco and Hudson become the first licensees for the NES.
+Paying the price of admission, Namco, and Hudson become the first licensees for the NES.
+Game companies Capcom, Bandai, Konami, Taito, follow soon after.
 Nintendo might be playing hardball, but by the end of 1986 there are sixteen licensees, and 1987 sees 50 in the game.
 To get a sense of what is at stake, Konami’s earnings go from $10 million in 1987 to $300 million in 1991.

 Dissension in the Ranks